Anableps anableps: Distribution and habitat

 Anableps anableps is found in the tropical western Atlantic Ocean and the southern Caribbean Sea.
 Its range extends from Trinidad and Venezuela to the delta of the Amazon River in Brazil.
-It mostly occurs in estuaries and on coastal mudflats, but it can survive in freshwater environments for extended periods.
+However, some sources report occurrences as far south as the Bay of All Saints in Brazil, and some occurrences very far inland.
+It mostly occurs in estuaries and on coastal mudflats, where it shares its habitat with A. microlepis.
+Unlike A. microlepis, however, A. anableps can survive in freshwater environments for extended periods.